ikle/marten/doc/unification.md

 * Let L is a sequence of arguments of Ψ.
 * Let L[i] is a i-th argument of Ψ.
+* Read x/y as substitute y with x.

 Unify (Ψ₁, Ψ₂) =